qmetry/qaf-step-by-step-tutorial/README.md

 	   verifyLinkWithPartialTextPresent("qaf");
  ```

- your complet class with testcase will look like
+ your complete class with testcase will look like

  ``` Java
 package qaf.example.tests;